conventional-commits/conventionalcommits.org/index.md

 ## Summary

-As an open-source maintainer, squash feature branches onto `master` and write a standardized commit message while doing so.
+As a software developer, I want to squash feature branches onto `master` and write a standardized commit message while doing so.

 The commit message should be structured as follows: